AdobeDocs/federated-audience-composition.en/help/admin/audit-trail.md

 The Audit trail capability provides a detailed and chronological record of all actions and events that have been made to your environment in real-time

-**[!UICONTROL Audit trail]** feature constantly records a detailed log of actions and events taking place within the Adobe Data Composition instance in real-time.
+**[!UICONTROL Audit trail]** feature constantly records a detailed log of actions and events taking place within the Adobe Federated Composition instance in real-time.
 It offers a convenient method to access a chronological record of data, addressing queries such as: the status of workflows, the latest individuals to modify them, or the activities performed by users within the instance.

 +++ Learn more on Audit Trail available entities

-* **Source Schema audit trail** allows you to monitor activities and recent modifications made to your schemas within the Adobe Data Composition instance.
+* **Source Schema audit trail** allows you to monitor activities and recent modifications made to your schemas within the Adobe Federated Audience Composition instance.

   For detailed information on schemas, refer to this [page](../customer/schemas.md).